pglass/cube/README.md

 # Overview

-This a Python 3 implementation of a (3x3) Rubik's Cube solver.
+This is a Python 3 implementation of a (3x3) Rubik's Cube solver.

 It contains: